hpides/pmem-olap/scripts/reproducibility/README.txt

     While you can create them yourself, we DO NOT recommend doing this yourself and instead use the tables we provide via:
     a) Get the files via sftp: sftp <link provided in email>, then: get pmem-olap-reproducability-tables.tar.gz
     b) Unpack the tables: tar -xf pmem-olap-reproducability-tables.tar.gz
-    c) Copy the tables to both of your PMEM packages
+    c) Copy the tables to both of your PMEM packages There are two folders in the tables directory:
+        (hyrise) contains tables with a scaling factor of 50 (handcrafted) contains tables with a scaling factor of 100

     If you want to generate the tables yourself (NOT RECOMMENDED): a*) switch into ${REPOSITORY_ROOT}/ssb/ssb-dbgen